euclidianAce/lua_matrix/README.md

 ```

 # Use
-Once you've either downoaded or compiled the library, either placing it in the directory of your Lua project or placing it in your LUA\_CPATH you can simply `require` it like any other library
+Once you've either downloaded or compiled the library, either placing it in the directory of your Lua project or placing it in your LUA\_CPATH you can simply `require` it like any other library

 ```lua
 local matrix = require "lua_matrix"